 Being A Caregiver for Aging Parents Without Freaking Out

 Who predicted that being a caregiver for aging parents would become your responsibility?
 No one asked you to be a caregiver.
-Instead, the job showed up unexpectedly in the middle of the night when your aging parent became ill.
+Instead, the job appeared unexpectedly in the middle of the night when your aging parent became ill.

 Now you’re freaking out.
 Life as you know it is over.

 Being a caregiver is new for you.
 You don’t know anything about what it takes to be a caregiver without freaking out.